pvcraven/web-development-class/source/assignments/performance/performance.rst

   a fast website like Google's search page.

 Explain what WebPageTest shows, and also talk about how to improve the performance.
+Spend some time with this.
+Figure out what is making the website slow.
+How would you improve it?
+It will probably take at least one page.
+I've had people take six pages.

 I'll do this in class with Hy-Vee.
 Your assignment is to do it with two more web pages.